-Jim VanValen, Assistant Professor of Theatre, is a professional actor who teaches courses in acting, voice and movement, Meisner, advanced scene study, and auditioning.
-A member of Actors’ Equity Association, Jim spent three years as a resident actor with the historic Barter Theatre and has performed throughout the country in such regional theatres as The Fulton Opera House, The Bread Loaf Acting Ensemble in Vermont, Florida’s Riverside Theatre, Florida Rep, Riverside Theatre in Iowa City, Riverside Shakespeare Festival, Iowa Summer Rep, Connecticut Theatre Festival, and North Carolina’s Temple Theatre.
+Jim VanValen, Associate Professor of Theatre and Head of Acting, teaches courses in basic and advanced acting, voice and movement, Meisner, advanced scene study, and auditioning.
+He spent the last two summers studying voice and text work with Patsy Rodenburg, OBE, the Head of Voice at London’s Guildhall School of Music and Drama, and he continues to perform professionally as an actor.
+A member of Actors’ Equity Association, Jim spent three years as a resident actor with the historic Barter Theatre and has worked throughout the country in such regional theatres as The Fulton Opera House, The Bread Loaf Acting Ensemble in Vermont, Florida’s Riverside Theatre, Florida Rep, Riverside Theatre in Iowa City, Riverside’s Theatre in the Park, Iowa Summer Rep, the Connecticut Theatre Festival, and North Carolina’s Temple Theatre.